I like alcohol. As for any drug if you're going to do it, do it sparingly and make it count. Here's how.

 -

-The Japanese really do drink it too; it's not just for export.
-Light and thirst-quenching, it's poles apart from the belgian brunes.
+Familiar worldwide from japanese restaurants.
+The Japanese do drink it too; it’s not just for export.

 -